THE 3rd ROUND OF SAGA 2019 IS CLOSED.

 This includes sharing their successes, failures, and risk-taking ventures.

 SAGA Selection Panel Members

 Every new granting year, SAGA seats a new selection panel of five to six individuals from the Spokane community, who review and determine awards for qualifying applications over the course of the year.
 The panel remains anonymous during the granting year, and is composed of one city arts commissioner, one member of the Spokane Arts governing board, and three or four members of the community with experience in the arts.
 With administrative oversight from the staff of Spokane Arts, funding allocations are made three times a year with award announcements made on April 1, August 1 and during the month of December.
-Together, they grant nearly $100,000 to artists, collectives, and arts organizations working in the Spokane region.
+Together, they grant nearly $100,000 annually to artists, collectives, and arts organizations working in the Spokane region.